 Washington, Pennsylvania, classifies crimes into different offense categories, just like the rest of the state.
 “Felony” is the most severe category, while “Misdemeanors” cover less serious offenses.
 All categories are further divided into degrees, each with its own set of penalties.

 However, there are some misdemeanors that don’t fit into any degree and are labeled as “non-classified misdemeanors.”
 These offenses have unique characteristics that set them apart from others, such as novelty, uniqueness, or relatively low severity.

-If you find yourself facing charges related to a non-classified misdemeanor, it’s crucial to seek assistance from a reliable Beaver Criminal Lawyer who has expertise in both felony and misdemeanor cases.
-Our experienced Beaver misdemeanor defense attorneys can provide the necessary guidance to help you understand your legal situation.
+If you are facing charges related to a non-classified misdemeanor, it’s crucial to seek guidance from a reputable Washington PA Criminal Lawyer.
+Our experienced attorneys possess in-depth knowledge of both felony and misdemeanor charges and can help you understand your legal situation.

 Free ConsultationYou will never find us short of knowledge & commitment

 while handling your case.